LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 2.149.2
 *Released*: 30 March 2022
 * Fix issue where we could not add assay samples to picklist from the run details page.

-### version TBD
-*Released*: TBD
-* Item 10223: GridPanel updates for search input and filter display in grid header
-  * add SearchBox component and display in GridPanel header bar
-  * add Filters button to GridPanel header to open the GridFilterModal
-  * display the view, filter, and search grid action values in the grid info section (previously displayed in the OmniBox input)

 ### version 2.149.1
 *Released*: 30 March 2022